 But what is a spinal decompression table, and how it can be used to treat patients who have not been able to find relief in other ways?

-Spinal decompression therapy is a practice that utilizes spinal decompression tables to relieve pain by creating a scenario in which painful disc tissue is able to move back into place and heal, alleviating the pain this condition causes.
+Spinal decompression therapy, also known as non-surgical spinal decompression, is a practice that utilizes spinal decompression tables to relieve pain by creating a scenario in which painful disc tissue is able to move back into place and heal, alleviating the pain this condition causes.

 Spinal decompression therapy is also referred to as non-surgical decompression therapy since it is often used as a safe, affordable, and extremely effective alternative to spinal surgery.
 The most common spinal decompression surgeries are laminectomy and

 A spinal decompression table is the main tool used in non-surgical spinal decompression therapy.
-A decompression table consists of an upper and lower body portion that move independently from one another.
+There are two main types of spinal decompression tables: one with cable and pulley systems that create pull on the patient's body, and decompression tables consists of an upper and lower body portion that move independently from one another.
+The latter type of table is much more effective at preventing muscle guarding, and is what we recommend for the best patient outcomes.

 Patients are strapped to the table using a harness, with other props such as pillows used to keep the patient comfortable and the spine in the correct position for decompression.
 Once the patient is in place, the table program is enacted and the two parts of the table begin to pull apart from one another.
 The poundage of the pull depends on the type of decompression as well as the physicality of the patient and can range anywhere from just 5 pounds for a cervical decompression protocol to 100 pounds or more for lumbar decompression on a larger patient.

 The difference between spinal decompression tables and other methods of decompression like inversion is the technology involved.
-Spinal decompression tables includes sensors that indicate whether a patient’s muscles are resisting the stretch being applied
+The best spinal decompression tables include sensors that indicate whether a patient’s muscles are resisting the stretch being applied

 Spinal decompression tables use computerized technology to create negative intradiscal pressure in the spine.
 A decompression table has two parts which move independently of one another.
 During setup, a spinal decompression technician chooses a decompression program that is best suited to the patient’s needs.
 The right program for an individual will depend on that person’s diagnosis as well as how they have responded to previous treatments.